 Only the most complex queries that the chatbots couldn’t solve were transferred to live chat agents.
 And the good part was that these queries were routed directly to the agent who was in the best position to resolve the query, thus minimizing redirects, escalations, and hold times.

 With the shift to remote and hybrid support teams, digital transformation was not a choice anymore.
-Organizations were forced into adopting new technologies to increase efficiency and serving their customers in a better manner.
+Organizations were forced into adopting new technologies like task management software, expense management software, chatbots, etc to increase efficiency and serving their customers in a better manner.

 Customers started demanding great digital experiences and this trend shows no signs of stopping.
 In April 2020, customers could consider forgiving you for not delivering these amazing digital experiences, but not anymore.